mrdoob/three.js/README.md

 [![Flattr this](http://api.flattr.com/button/button-compact-static-100x17.png)](http://flattr.com/thing/287/three-js)

-The aim of this project is to create a 3D engine with a very low level of abstraction (aka for dummies).
+The aim of this project is to create a lightweight 3D engine with a very low level of abstraction (aka for dummies).
 Currently there is no documentation available but feel free to use the examples as a reference and/or read the source code.
 However, be aware that the API may change from revision to revision breaking compatibility.

 The engine can render using &lt;canvas&gt; and &lt;svg&gt; and WebGL.